MichalJaskiewicz91/OS_Skoczow/README.md

-# Event calendar
+# Report Aid
-> An application that supports SCADA system
+> An application that supports SCADA system in reporting.

 ## General info
 This version includes among others:
 * Aquiring data from MS SQL.
 * Picking data using data pickers.
+* Displaying data in tables.
 * Saving selected records to .csv.